 If the Reverse Share Split Proposal is approved by our shareholders and our board of directors determines that it is necessary to implement the Reverse Share Split for us to comply with the Bid Price Rule, with effect from implementation of the Reverse Share Split, the number of our authorized and issued ordinary shares will be reduced in proportion to the ratio of 15:1.
 As of the effective time of the Reverse Share Split, we would also adjust and proportionately decrease the number of our ordinary shares reserved for issuance upon exercise of, and adjust and proportionately increase the exercise price of, all share options, Exchangeable Notes, warrants and other rights to acquire our ordinary shares; we would also adjust and proportionately decrease the number of our ordinary shares that would be issued upon vesting of outstanding restricted share unit awards.
-In addition, as of the effective time of the Reverse Share Split, we would adjust and proportionately decrease the total number of our ordinary shares that may be the subject of future grants under our share plans.
-The proposed Reverse Share Split, if implemented, would also proportionately reduce the number of authorized and unissued ordinary shares under our memorandum and articles of association.
+In addition, as of the effective time of the Reverse Share Split, if implemented, would also proportionately reduce the number of authorized and unissued ordinary shares under our memorandum and articles of association.
+Following the implementation of the Reverse Share Split, we would also proportionately reduce the number of authorized and unissued ordinary shares under our memorandum and articles of association.
 Following the implementation of the Reverse Share Split, we would be required to file an amended memorandum and articles of association with the Irish Companies Registration Office to reflect the Reverse Share Split.
 A form of amended memorandum and articles of association, to reflect the Reverse Share Split, if implemented, is attached to this proxy statement as Appendix A.